aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 ---------------------
 In this proposal, we will be providing a new command, ``sam publish app``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
-Customers just need to provide application metadata information in the template, then ``sam publish app`` will handle uploading local files to S3 and creating the app.
+Customers just need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish app`` will create the app in Serverless Application Repository.
 We will also provide sharing options to set application permission policies.
 This command will greatly simplify the exsiting publishing experience.

 Success criteria for the change